metomi/rose/sphinx/tutorial/rose/metadata.rst

       window.
 The ``INTERVAL`` setting should now appear as an integer rather than a text field.

-      In the :ref:`command-rose-config-edit` window try changing the value of ``INTERVAL`` to a string, it shouldn't let you.
+      In the :ref:`command-rose-config-edit` window, try changing the value of ``INTERVAL`` to a string.
+It shouldn't let you do so.

       Add similar ``type`` entries for the following settings: